SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 date: "2021-06-08"
 ---

+I along with 15 more folks are lately working with **Tanay Pratap** on 3 Projects.
+Its more like an internship.

 I consider myself fortunate, to be working with **Tanay Pratap** at an early stage of my life.
 These learnings will definitely help me ace in my career.